JustinToribio/onprem-phi3.5-ai-captioning/README.md

 This app loads the Phi-3.5 Vision model once at startup and exposes an `/infer` REST endpoint via FastAPI.
 You can send image files as POST requests or through FastAPI's browser based Swagger UI and receive intelligent captions in response.

 Key features:
+- 🧠 AI generated metadata on media image assets (auto-captions)
+- 🧩 Modular architecture and REST API (FastAPI, async, singleton pattern)
+- 🐳 Fully containerized with Docker and Docker Compose in a Linux + Python based environment
-- 🔥 GPU-accelerated inference with PyTorch + CUDA
+- 🔥 GPU-accelerated Phi-3.5 Vision inference with CUDA + PyTorch
 - 📦 Efficient Hugging Face model caching
-- 🧩 Modular architecture (FastAPI, async, singleton pattern)
-- 🐳 Fully containerized with Docker and Docker Compose

 ---